Football at the 1920 Summer Olympics: Repechage bracket

-The original format was based on a form of the Bergvall System: after a knockout tournament between the four teams beaten in the quarter-finals, the winner of that tournament would play off in the semi-finals with the teams beaten in the main tournament by the gold medalists (Belgium), with the winners of these matches playing off for silver and bronze medals.
+The original format was based on a form of the Bergvall System.
+After a knockout tournament between the four teams beaten in the quarter-finals, the winner of that tournament would play off with the teams beaten in the main tournament by the gold medalists (Belgium) in the semi-finals, with the winners of these matches playing off for silver and bronze medals.

-However, Czechoslovakia had been ejected from the competition, and Belgium had received a first-round bye: therefore, the semi-finals were scratched, and Spain (the winner of the beaten quarter-finalists tournament) advanced to the silver and bronze medal match against the Netherlands (who had been beaten in the semifinals by gold medalists Belgium).
+However, beaten finalists Czechoslovakia had been ejected from the competition, and gold medalists Belgium had received a bye in the first round: therefore, the semi-finals were scratched, with Spain, the winner of the beaten quarter-finalists tournament, advancing to the silver and bronze medal match against the Netherlands (who had been beaten in the semifinals by Belgium).